10 Ways Couples Can Work It Out

 4. Be humble and don't rub your partner's nose in a misstep.
 If you gently share you feelings, whichever of you is the offending party will learn from his or her mistake much easier.

 5. Agree to disagree (without being disagreeable).
 But don't settle for less than a complete acceptance of each other's point of view.
 If you walk away disappointed, you have not resolved your issue.
-For a relationship to work, you both have to feel like you have your partner's support.
+For a relationship to work, you each have to feel like you have your partner's support.